bhkfazano/bhkfazano/README.md

 - 👋 Hi, I’m @bhkfazano aka Bruno Koga!
-- 👀 I’m interested in everything related to technology, especially data engineering, AI and Devops.
+- 👀 I’m interested in everything related to technology, especially data engineering, AI, Devops and System Design.
 I also have a lot of interest in management, business and leadership.
-- 🌱 I’m currently learning devops and data engineering.
+- 🌱 I’m currently learning NestJs and looking forward to learning Java and Spring!

 <!---